Useful device when you work with an embedded development board

 - Linksys USB 200m.
 Supported by the same Linux driver and has a much more acceptable size, but customer reviews complain that its connector can break easily.

 - Apple USB Ethernet Adapter.
-This is the one I eventually chose.
-It is beautiful, small and light, and just works out of the box when you plug it in.
-Support for this device to Linux 2.6.26 through the same driver.
+This should be working out of the box in Linux.
+At least the MB442Z/A or MC704ZM/A references did, but Apple now sells a new reference that might have a different chipset.
+It is beautiful, small and light.
+Support for this device (at least the references I mentioned) was added to Linux 2.6.26 through the same driver.
 You should be able to use it in recent distros.

 So, I recommend the Apple device.
 I event posted a comment on the Apple Store, titled “Perfect for Linux”!
 I hope the Apple droids won’t censor it.
-If you decide to buy it, just make sure that it bears the MB442Z/A or MC704ZM/A reference in your shopping cart.
-If the reference changes, it could mean that they switched to another chipset, without changing the model name.
-This happens often with other vendors, unfortunately.
+Don’t hesitate to buy it, so that we can confirm that the latest reference is supported too.

 I can’t tell whether this could happen with Apple.
 This was the first Apple device I ever bought…